WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_38.md

 with it he made the bases for the entrance of the tent of meeting, the bronze altar and the bronze grating for it and all the utensils of the altar,

 ###### 31
-the bases around the court, and the bases of the gate of the court, all the pegs of the tabernacle, and all the pegs around the court. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+the bases around the court, and the bases of the gate of the court, all the pegs of the tabernacle, and all the pegs around the court.

 ***